celery/celery/docs/userguide/executing.rst

 ---------------

 Celery uses the AMQP routing mechanisms to route tasks to different workers.
-You can route tasks using the following entitites: exchange, queue and routing key.
+You can route tasks using the following entities: exchange, queue and routing key.

 Messages (tasks) are sent to exchanges, a queue binds to an exchange with a routing key.
 Let's look at an example: